by Dr. C.H. Weaver M.D. updated 12/2019

-There are currently no approved treatment options for patients with advanced bladder cancer after standard chemotherapy and immune treatments, but the results of a phase II clinical trial presented at the June 2019 American Society of Clinical Oncology (ASCO) Annual Meeting in Chicago appear promising.(2)
+There are currently no approved treatment options for patients with advanced bladder cancer after standard chemotherapy and immune treatments, but the results of a phase II clinical trial presented at the June 2019 American Society of Clinical Oncology (ASCO) Annual Meeting in Chicago led to the U.S. Food and Drug Administration (FDA) granting Breakthrough Therapy Designation to enfortumab vedotin (EV) for patients with locally advanced or metastatic urothelial (bladder) cancer who were previously treated with checkpoint inhibitors (1) and now full FDA approval.

 Enfortumab vedotin is a novel precision cancer medicine known as an antibody drug conjugate, a type of therapy that combines an antibody that targets a specific protein on the surface of tumor cells with a payload of powerful chemotherapy.